Th3Ex1le/youtube-tips/README.md

 ### if you have any suggestions for this thing, hit me up on discord. (disc - Real_exile)

+##rules for suggestions
+1. only suggest free things
+2. if you have tips, you *must* provide a source.
+3. if this gets big enough, ill create a discord so i wont have a billion DMS

 ---

 # youtube-tips